Every American is losing money due to extreme weather. Here’s how.

 What is extreme weather?

 Extreme weather is a meteorological term describing a weather event that is rare at a specific place or time of year, including severe or unseasonable weather.
-It is natural for Earth to have extreme weather cycles, but the increase in greenhouse gasses released into Earth’s atmosphere since the Industrial Revolution is causing the planet’s temperature to rise, which increases the frequency and intensity of extreme weather events.
+The increase in greenhouse gasses released into Earth’s atmosphere since the Industrial Revolution is causing the planet’s temperature to rise, which in turn increases the frequency and intensity of extreme weather events across the globe.

 The National Oceanic and Atmospheric Administration (NOAA) tracks climate disasters and their impact on Americans.
-There have been over 372 billion-dollar weather and climate-related disasters since 1980 that total over $2.63 trillion in damage.
-The chart below shows how climate and extreme weather disasters have increased in frequency over time, especially in the last five years.
+In the United States alone, there have been over 372 billion-dollar weather and climate-related disasters from 1980 to 2023 that total over $2.7 trillion in damage.
+These include droughts, floods, freezing temperatures, severe storms, tropical cyclones, wildfires and winter storms.

 Hidden costs of extreme weather in housing and transportation